jfrog/artifactory-docker-examples/dc-os/install-artifactory-lb.md

-##Artifactory-lb Installation Guide for DC/OS
+##Artifactory-lb installation guide for DC/OS

-## To Set Up Artifactory-lb in DC/OS following are prerequisites:
+## To set up Artifactory-lb in DC/OS following are prerequisites:
 1. **Running Artifactory**

-## It requires minimum 1 Public Slave to install Artifactory Pro or Enterprise
+## It requires minimum 1 Public Slave to install Artifactory Pro/Enterprise

 ## Steps to install Artifactory-lb: